pingzing/pingzing.github.io/content/incremental-skia-images.md

 Next, remember that we have the `skCodec` pointing at our `bufferStream`.
 So first, we perform an incremental decode on whatever's currently available in `bufferStream`.
 If it reports `Success`, the image is complete, and we're done.

 Otherwise, we read a bit more from the HTTP response stream, and read that into `copyBuffer`.
+I read in 16KB chunks mostly arbitrarily, as it seemed to be a decent tradeoff between visually-frequent updates to the image on a slow connection, and tangible progress per-update.

-I read in 16KB chunks for  We then copy from `copyBuffer` into `bufferStream`, which our `skCodec` is pointed at.
+We then copy  from `copyBuffer` into `bufferStream`, which our `skCodec` is pointed at.
 We then rewind the `bufferStream` the same number of bytes we just wrote to it, otherwise the next trip around the loop, `IncrementalDecode()` won't see them.